414owen/Life-Hs/README.md

 ### Step Two

-Insert the bottommost column at the top
+Insert the bottommost row at the top

 ```
 -------------------------------------------